Tako-6135-DS/CUDA_BilinearInterpolation/README.md

-## PyCUDA bilateral filter
+## CUDA bilateral interpolation
-Bilinear Interpolation - Comparison of the speed of bilateral filtering on the CPU and GPU.
+Bilinear Interpolation - Comparison of the speed of bilateral interpolation on the CPU and GPU.
 Image size is MxN
 PyCharm 2020 and Cuda Toolkit 10